 I’m a map artist, making custom, unique imagery for print or pixel, usually delivered as a PDF.
-I specialize in map illustrations for publications and locations.
-I also make my own worldbuilding and map art projects.
-Check out examples of each below.
+I specialize in map illustrations for locations and publications.

 Keirtography for publications helps authors convey their stories or articles with a visually compelling, easy-to-understand reference map graphic.